izzye84/my_dagster_project_with_dbt/README.md

-# Using dbt with Dagster's hybrid deployment
+# Using dbt with Dagster's local agent in a hybrid deployment

+## Add dbt to your Dagster project

 1. **Project Setup**
    - Copy your dbt project into the root of your Dagster repository